[Image: Looking through the porous facade of the Storefront for Art and Architecture].

 So if you're in NYC, please stop by...!
 And there's a lot more news coming soon.

-Among other interestings things to read in Rubble: Unearthing the History of Demolition
+Among many other interestings things to read in Rubble: Unearthing the History of Demolition

 by Jeff Byles – who will be speaking at Postopolis!